pSlessing/ThirdSemesterProject/README.md

+# IMPORTANT: This is a copy of the real repository, with secrets and Docker files removed

 # Project Title: Work session registration system

 This project helps our case company with the time/shift registration of its employees.
 It serves as a "punch-clock" application.